Geometric unification theory of the grand unification and gravitational interactions and new physics: Introduction

 In fact, superstring theory has gotten many important developments \cite {bbs,gary,Mir}, and Ref. \cite{gary1} very well investigated Quantum modification of general relativity and so on.
-But it is well known that there are still some key problems in various kinds of the grand or supersymmetric unification theories up to now, e.g., there are too many adjustable free parameters etc in various kinds of the grand or supersymmetric unification theories, which are not natural, even superstring theories and M-theory have themselves unsolved key problems, e.g., we still cannot seriously break the high dimensional theories down to four dimensions and do rigorous phenomenology etc. There are different unification theories, e.g., from up to down (superstring) or from down to up (phenomenological) unification theories, unification theory of this Letter belongs to from down to up unification theory.
+But it is well known that there are still some key problems in various kinds of the grand or supersymmetric unification theories up to now, e.g., there are too many adjustable free parameters etc in various kinds of the grand or supersymmetric unification theories, which are not natural, even superstring theories and M-theory have themselves unsolved key problems, e.g., we still cannot seriously break the high dimensional theories down to four dimensions and do rigorous phenomenology etc. There are different unification theories, e.g., from up to down (superstring) or from down to up (phenomenological) unification theories, unification theory of this paper belongs to from down to up unification theory.
 Therefore, exploring the other possible unification theories is actually needed, which may activate to understand and solve all the problems finally, that is, we may try to solve all the problems from different aspects, which may finally activate development and perfection of the various kinds of the unification theories, e.g., superstring theories, M-theory and so on.

+Famous physical Nobel Prize winner S. Weinberg tells us \cite{wein}: The present generation of young physicists may envy those of us who had the excitement and delight of developing the standard model.
+This might be a mistake, just as it turned out that my generation would have been mistaken to envy the earlier heroes of quantum electrodynamics.
+Our newly minted experimentalists and theorists now have a chance to participate in making the next big step beyond the standard model.
+They may even be able to see their way clear to the very high energy scale where a final theory will be revealed.
+Thus we need to try various explorations.

-The arrangement of this Letter is: Sect.
-2 is a new unification theory of fundamental physics interactions, Sect.
+The arrangement of this paper is: Sect.
+2 is geometric unification theory of fundamental physics interactions, Sect.
 3 is the unified description of fundamental physics interactions and Noether theorem, Sect.
-4 is applications of this theory, and Sect.5 is summary and conclusion.
+4 is applications of this theory and new physics, and Sect.5 is summary and conclusions.